Why Women Retire With Less Money Than Men

 Universal Policies and Unequal Effects

 Policies designed as universal tend to ignore unequal trajectories.
 Programs offering the same parameters to everyone assume that individuals reach the point of access under comparable conditions.
-Yet, as shown in previous chapters, women reach midlife with less wealth, more debt, and greater exposure to risk.
+Yet women often reach midlife with less wealth, more debt, and greater exposure to risk.

-This pattern explains why well-intentioned policies yield modest results in reducing the retirement wealth gap for women.
+This helps explain why well-intentioned policies can yield modest results in reducing women’s retirement wealth gap.
 They do not alter the unequal starting point.

 The Difficulty of Retroactive Policies